Curtis LeMay: Death

-LeMay resided in Newport Beach, California starting in 1969.
+LeMay resided in Newport Beach, California, starting in 1969.
 In 1989, he moved to Air Force Village West, a retirement community for former Air Force officers near March Air Force Base in Riverside.
-He died on October 1, 1990, of complications from a heart attack in the 22nd Strategic Hospital on the grounds of March AFB.
+He died on October 1, 1990, of complications from a heart attack, in the 22nd Strategic Hospital on the grounds of March AFB.
 He is buried in the United States Air Force Academy Cemetery at Colorado Springs, Colorado.

 Miscellaneous

 Amateur radio operator

 LeMay was a Heathkit customer and active amateur radio operator and held a succession of call signs; K0GRL, K4FRA, and W6EZV.
-He held these calls respectively while stationed at Offutt AFB, Washington, D.C. and when he retired in California.
+He held these calls respectively while stationed at Offutt AFB, Washington, D.C., and when he retired in California.
 K0GRL is still the call sign of the Strategic Air Command Memorial Amateur Radio Club.
 He was famous for being on the air on amateur bands while flying on board SAC bombers.
 LeMay became aware that the new single sideband (SSB) technology offered a big advantage over amplitude modulation (AM) for SAC aircraft operating long distances from their bases.
 In conjunction with Heath engineers and Art Collins (W0CXX) of Collins Radio, he established SSB as the radio standard for SAC bombers in 1957.

-LeMay and sports car racing
+Sports car racing

-LeMay was also a sports car owner and enthusiast (he owned an Allard J2); as the "SAC era" began to wind down, LeMay loaned out facilities of SAC bases for use by the Sports Car Club of America, as the era of early street races began to die out.
+LeMay was also a sports car owner and enthusiast who owned an Allard J2.
+As the "SAC era" began to wind down, LeMay loaned out facilities of SAC bases for use by the Sports Car Club of America, as the era of early street races began to die out.
+Turner Air Force Base hosted the first SCCA race on a military installation in 1952, while SAC's operating base at Offutt welcomed the SCCA National Sports Car Championship the following year.
+LeMay was not permitted to race himself, so he allowed those like SCCA president Fred Wacker and Roy Scott to drive his Allard when the association raced at Offutt.
+Revenue from the races were used to improve living quarters at the bases or donated to the Air Force Aid Society and local charities.
+Racing at SAC installations ended in 1954 after a Congressional investigation over using public funding to organize the events.

 He was awarded the Woolf Barnato Award, SCCA's highest award, for contributions to the Club, in 1954.
-In November 2006, it was announced that LeMay would be one of the inductees into the SCCA Hall of Fame in 2007.
+LeMay was inducted into the Nebraska Auto Racing Hall of Fame in 2004 and the SCCA Hall of Fame in 2007.